zhaoxunyong/blog/source/_posts/2019-08-28-A-Guide-to-English-Grammar.md

 I forced him to recite the lesson.
 I asked him to write the letter.
 He told me to finish the work by ten.(10点前)
-I asked him to write the letter=He was asked to write the letter.
+I asked him to write the letter
+=He was asked to write the letter.
 ```

 #### 知觉动词